cropsinsilico/ePhotosynthesis_C/README.md

 - [LCOV](https://wiki.documentfoundation.org/Development/Lcov) - (optional) needed to get test coverage

 ### Building
 This can be built using a conda environment.
-This way, the cmake should be able to find the boost and sundial automatically.
-Of course, be sure to activate the related env the next time after login.
+This way, the cmake should be able to find the boost and sundials dependencies automatically.
+When using conda to manage the dependencies:

+1. Be sure to activate the related env the next time after login.
+1. Rebuild fresh (after removing the existing build files) after new versions of the dependencies are installed to the environment.

 1. Initialize a new conda env so that the package path is on your local drive with r/w permissons.
 You can use the `environment.yml` provided to create a conda environment with the required packages via `conda env create -f environment.yml`.
 If you use this method you can skip to building ePhotosynthesis.
 1. Install both boost and sundial through conda.